-Fortunately, my ever-evolving creative career (and my calling in life being to travel) continues to keep me in the company of beautiful and unique things but my restless existence never stops dreaming of more and more and more.
+Fortunately, my ever-evolving creative career (and my calling in life being to travel) continues to keep me in the company of beautiful and unique things but I never stop dreaming of more and more and more.

 The ferm living Desert Lounge Chair is crafted from a tubular powder-coated steel frame and a woven textile seat made from 53 recycled plastic bottles.